Philipsen bags fourth stage win of Tour de France

 The Alpecin sprinter edged Dutch rider Dylan Groenewegen to the line on Wednesday with Phil Bauhaus in third.
 There was no change in the overall standings between race favourites Jonas Vingegaard and Tadej Pogacar.

-Philipsen has dominated the bunch sprints on the 2023 Tour although two of his three previous triumphs were garnered with some wobbly manoeuvres that had to be validated by the race commissaire.
+Philipsen has dominated the bunch sprints on this Tour although two of his three previous triumphs were garnered with some wobbly manoeuvres that had to be validated by the race commissaire.

 In the final sprint during his first win at Bayonne he appeared to swerve in front of Wout Van Aert.